-We have entered into property management agreements with the Property Manager for the management of the Owned Properties .
-We expect to enter into a property management agreements with the Property Manager for management of the Contribution Properties.
+We have entered into property management agreements with the Property Manager for the management of our portfolio.
+We expect to enter into property management agreements with the Property Manager for management of any additional properties we acquire.
 We pay or expect to pay the Property Manager property management fees at market-standard rates and will be required to pay the Property Manager a termination fee if we terminate the Property Manager for any reason other than for cause.